 You Are Not Alone

 Controlling chronic pain is not simple.
 Often, a combination of treatments or procedures is necessary to find what works best for each patient.
-If you are suffering from chronic pain and have not been able to find a treatment that provides relief, a minimally invasive procedure to relieve pain may help.
+If you are suffering from chronic pain and have not been able to find a treatment that provides relief, a minimally invasive procedure to relieve pain at the pain clinic in Lakeland, Florida, may help.

 Novus Spine & Pain Center